 |17.||Sony NEX-3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the K-3 II has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Pentax K-3 II (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
+Both the K-3 II and the A6000 have been discontinued, but can regularly be found used on ebay.
+The A6000 was replaced by the Sony A6300, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Pentax K-3 II or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Pentax K-3 II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.